systelab/systelab-components/projects/systelab-components/src/lib/spy-menu/README.md

     </div>
 </div>
 ```
-## How to disable & hidde a section
+## How to disable & hide a section
-In order to hidde or disable a section you must use [hidden] input
+In order to hide or disable a section you must use [hidden] input
 ```html
 <div [hidden]="disabledOption" id="sectionOpt">
     <h3 class="mt-3">Section Optional</h3>